slaminger/Microvision-Emulation/README.md

 Repository for Microvision Emulator (Build 14) produced by Paul Robson and freely released.

-clone the repo and cd into the director, type make and profit.
+clone the repo and cd into the director, type make and profit. compile directly on the device, or in a cross compile environment with the correct toolchains

 RetroArena/ARES/RetroPie How To: *** How to build and install Microvision